ThomasMBury/thomasbury.net/content/home/experience.md

     description: |2-
         - <a href="https://uwspace.uwaterloo.ca/handle/10012/15531" target="_blank">Thesis</a>: "Detecting and distinguishing transitions in ecological systems: model and data-driven approaches".
         - Developed methodology and an open-source <a href="https://github.com/ThomasMBury/ewstools" target="_blank">Python package</a> for detecting tipping points (bifurcations) in time series data.
-        - Tested methodology with climate, ecological, geological and engineering datasets, which outperformed traditional methods.
+        - Tested methodology with climate, ecological, geological and engineering datasets, which outperformed conventional methods.
         - Published as first-author in leading journals including PNAS, Journal of the Royal Society Interface, and PLOS Comp.
 Biology.
         - Presented work at international conferences including TEDx, Soc. for Mathematical Biology, and Canadian Soc. of Applied and Industrial Mathematics.